History of ERCEC

 The Embulbul Slum

 Embulbul is an informal settlement or slum located in Kajiado County, just outside of Nairobi, Kenya.
-It is located near the town of Ngong, which is about 25 kilometers southwest of Nairobi.
+It is located near the town of Ngong, which is about 25 kilometres southwest of Nairobi.

 Like other informal settlements in Nairobi and other parts of Kenya, Embulbul is characterized by extreme poverty, inadequate housing, and lack of basic services such as sanitation, clean water, and healthcare.
 Many residents of Embulbul live in makeshift housing made of corrugated iron sheets, mud, and other scrap materials.
 The lack of basic amenities and infrastructure poses significant challenges to the health and well-being of residents, particularly children and young people.